 Children are biological beings.
 They grow at certain rates.
 And kids need time to grow and to develop their motor, visual and cognitive skills.

 Parents are the first teachers, and being good parents means giving your child a loving and caring environment to explore and experiment.
 This is what helps brain development.
-Further, latest research reveals the more you hug your kids – the smarter they get.
+Further, the latest research reveals the more you hug your kids – the smarter they get.

 Learning Through Play

 In the rush to create a generation of Einsteins, our culture has forgotten about the importance of play for children’s development.
 Recent scientific research proves play provides children with the opportunity to maximize their attention spans, learn to get along with peers, cultivate their creativity, work through their emotions, and gain the academic skills.
 In fact, playing is the foundation for all academic learning.